BinomAway/Frelon/README.md

 - IIR is an Infinite Impulse Response filter of order 2.
 Write your designed coefficients to check how they act

 Test_filtre is a folder containing scripts used for designing filters, as well a library called kissFFT and test wav files

+sound_DB.txt is a file containing pitch measurements for bees and hornets across various youtube videos